The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don't have a clear plan.

 Next, dive into your chapter content.

-#14 — Write the first draft of your nonfiction book, edit later
+#14 — Write a nonfiction book first draft

 The major step in how to write a nonfiction book is – well, to actually write the first draft!

-This seems like a long stretch, to write a 30-40k book without reading it over, but…it’s important to tap into your creative mind and stay there during the writing phase.
+This seems like a long stretch, to write a 30-40,000-word book without reading it over, but…it’s important to tap into your creative mind and stay there during the writing phase.

-To learn how to write a nonfiction book, use the following schedule:
+To learn how to write a nonfiction book, use this format:

 - Outline/chapter subheadings—10 minutes